Is Solar Worth It in Missouri? (2022 Homeowner's Guide)

 Frequently Asked Questions

 At EcoWatch, we’re thrilled to get questions about the potential of solar power, especially from residents of states like Missouri, where adoption is still on the rise.
 Below are some of the questions we see most frequently from homeowners in your area, along with our responses.
+If you have specific questions that aren’t answered here, reach out to our team of solar experts at email@example.com.

 The average solar panel payback period in Missouri is around 13 years, which is just a bit longer than the national average of 12 years.
 Most residents will find their panels paying themselves off in between 10 and 16 years.
-However, there are many factors that can affect your payback period, including your system costs, your energy costs, how much power you consume monthly, and more.
+However, there are many factors that can affect your payback period, including your system expense, your energy rates, how much power you consume monthly, and more.
 You should use a solar calculator to estimate your payback period or, for a more accurate estimate, contact a reputable solar installer to estimate it for you.

 Most of the time, yes.
 Solar panels reduce your energy bills, and if you have an above-average net metering policy or couple your solar panels with a solar battery in Missouri, you can eliminate your energy bills entirely.
 With the average homeowner in the state paying around $115.35 per month for electricity, the potential yearly savings total $1,384.
 After your system pays for itself, it could save you an additional $18,292 over the lifespan of the equipment.